Cloud Revenue and AI Powers SAP to Strong Q2

 AI Contributes to Cloud Revenue and Overall Success

 Klein also emphasized that SAP’s generative AI copilot, Joule, has become a new user experience in many solutions.
 Although Joule is currently only available in a small number of solutions, it will eventually be available everywhere and Klein sees it becoming a unified single front-end.
 Klein also highlighted that over 150,000 users are leveraging AI features in SAP Concur each week, and that SAP has already released over 60 AI use cases so far this year, a number that is slated to go over 100 by the end of the year.
-Klein also emphasized the 90+ partner use cases in co-innovation through the Gen AI Hub in SAP Business Technology Platform (BTP).
+Klein also emphasized the 90+ partner use cases in co-innovation through the Gen AI Hub in SAP BTP.

 RISE with SAP and SAP S/4HANA Adoption